Fight Corruption in America:

 Strengthen anti-corruption enforcement.

-Agencies routinely fail to enforce the anti-corruption rules that already exist, because their leaders are appointed by the very politicians they are supposed to regulate.
+Agencies routinely fail to enforce the anti-corruption rules that already exist due to partisan deadlock – and when they are able to act, they often lack the enforcement tools necessary to uphold the law.
 The result is an elections system where even lax rules can be skirted or broken with impunity.

-The Act fixes the broken Federal Election Commission and gives prosecutors the tools they need to combat corruption.
+The Act strengthens enforcement of anti-corruption laws by overhauling the broken Federal Election Commission and giving prosecutors the tools they need to combat corruption.